Things to do on holiday in the Cote d'Azur

 Only 6 kms from Mougins you find the village of Valbonne village (http://www.tourisme-valbonne.com/en/), which in contrast to hundreds of other medieval villages where the streets tend to be narrow and twisty, is laid out in neat, symmetrical rectangles planned by the Abbot of Lerins, following the plans of ancient Roman cities.
 A large Provençal market is held every Friday morning, and you are sure to find just the thing to take home with you to remind you of an amazing and memorable stay in the Cote d’Azur region.

-A small selection of villa accommodation on offer in the region follows.
-A full list is available here.
+A small selection of luxury villa accommodation on offer in the region follows.
+A full list is available by clicking here.

 Stunning, newly-built villa with views near Grasse situated on a hillside with fabulous far reaching views, air-conditioned bedrooms, private pool and an outdoor gym.